mcnuttandrew/table-cartogram/readme.md

 **targetAccuracy?**: number
 Default: 0.01
-The target accuracy for the adapative descent.
+The target accuracy for the adaptive descent.

 ### Example